 Identifying and addressing the underlying cause of dry eyes is vital in relieving dry eye symptoms.
 If symptoms persist, consult a doctor for a comprehensive evaluation.

 At the Dry Eye Institute of St. Louis, we’re dedicated to providing personalized dry eye care in a comfortable and supportive environment.
-We use advanced diagnostic technology to identify the cause of dry eyes and recommend tailored treatments to help reduce dry eye symptoms.
+Our dry eye treatment center uses advanced diagnostic technology to identify the cause of dry eyes and recommend tailored treatments to help reduce dry eye symptoms.